Key Takeaways

 Inadequate Monitoring and Follow-Up Care

 Post-procedure monitoring is essential to detect complications early.
 If a doctor fails to recognize or dismisses complaints of back pain, nerve issues, or signs of infection, the patient may suffer long-term consequences that could have been prevented with timely medical intervention.
+Such failures during or after delivery may constitute delivery room errors that warrant legal action.

 Can You Pursue a Medical Malpractice Claim for Epidural Back Pain Years Later?